rmcsharry/ernest-site/content/documentation/vcloud-examples.md

 ## Next Steps

-Take a look at the [enhanced examples](/documentation/vcloud-enhanced/).
+Take a look at the [vCloud YAML reference](/documentation/vcloud-yaml/).